 The inverse relationship between efficiency and volume impacts performance

-We frequently optimize ads to the wrong metric
+Your ads are frequently optimized to the wrong metric

 - Highest CTR